AJ-Goh/ajs-paradise-discord-bot/README.md

 - Updated slash command: timestamp
   - Added keywords in "date" field: yesterday, ytd, today, tdy, tomorrow, tmr
   - Added keywords in "time" field: now

+VERSION 2.0.0 (6 JANUARY 2024 0900 GMT)

+- Successfully migrated from Replit to Pylex for bot hosting
+  - Replit no longer offering free hosting from 2024
+  - Also transferred code to GitHub just in case